 The instruction for most functions consists of a single operator that is represented by its operator name or the integer referring to its index number in the above list.
 For example, addition can be written as 'EP_PLUS' or '1' in the instruction list.
 The exceptions are functions involving a vector argument, such as EP_SUM , EP_AVG , EP_MIN , and EP_MAX , or two arguments, such as $EP_SUMPROD$ and $EP_VLOOKUP$.
 Here an additional integer appears immediately after the operator code in order to specify the number of elements in the operand vector.
 When the argument is a variable, $PUSH_VAR$ is used to invoke loading of the variable and then the position of that variable in the integer vector is specified.
-For example, variable ' x_0 ' that is the first variable (at position 0, since LINDO API uses zero-based counting) in the variable vector 'x', takes a vector of EP_PUSH_VAR , 0] or EVEY or EVEY in the instruction list.
-When the argument is a (double precision) constant, the operator EV push EVEY is used to invoke the loading of the double precision number and then the position of that double precision number in the double precision number vector is specified.
-For example, say 3.0 is the second number (at position 1) in the double precision number vector of EV push EVEY in the instruction list to denote the double precision number 3.0.
+For example, variable ' x_0 ' that is the first variable (at position 0, since LINDO API uses zero-based counting) in the variable vector 'x', takes a vector of EP_PUSH_VAR , 0] or EP_PUSH_NUM is used to invoke the loading of the double precision number and then the position of that double precision number in the double precision number vector is specified.
+For example, say 3.0 is the second number (at position 1) in the double precision number vector of EP_PUSH_NUM , 1] or EP_PUSH_NUM , 1] or EP